Reducing your risk of dementia

 Some research has found that identifying and treating high blood pressure in midlife may reduce the risk of dementia.
 If you are concerned about your blood pressure, or haven’t had it checked for a while, you can have it monitored at your doctor’s surgery or at some pharmacies.

 While it’s never too late to make positive changes, keeping your heart healthy in your forties and fifties seems to be particularly important for helping to lower your risk of dementia.

 NHS Health Checks

-At the NHS Health Check, a doctor or nurse will:
+At the NHS Health Check, you will:

-- measure your height and weight.
+- have your height and weight measured.

 Smoking and dementia